While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje's scientific publications.

 He famously noted that chest wall flexibility plays a huge role in successful correction and that the flexibility of the chest wall is essential and inconsistent among patients.

-He emphasized that with the use of thoracic orthoses, the doctor’s patience and sharpness are critical for successful correction.
+He emphasized that the doctor's patience and sharpness are critical for successful correction with thoracic orthoses.
 In addition to chest wall deformities, he researched respiratory and spinal problems in patients.

 The Journal of Pediatric Orthopedics started his international publishing career and 23 others related to pectus deformities.